joyelere/Hospyta-Community-Backend/README.md

-# MegaExeTest
+# Hospyta Community Backend
 ## Overview

-MegaExeTest is a Node.js project built with TypeScript and Express.js, featuring session-based user authentication, and various functionalities for managing users, posts, and comments.
+Hospyta Community Backend is a Node.js project built with TypeScript and Express.js, featuring session-based user authentication, and various functionalities for managing users, posts, and comments.
 The project also includes endpoints for upvoting and downvoting posts, viewing posts sorted by different criteria, and handling comments and replies.

 ## Features